Top 5 Wearable Watersheds. The Fitbit Air Is the Sixth.

 The Pattern

 Whoop will not disappear.
 Garmin will not disappear.
 Oura will not disappear.
-After the launch of Air, the questions every wearable maker faces today are different from the questions they faced a month ago.
+After the launch of Air, the questions every wearable maker faces today differ from those they faced a month ago.
 That is what a watershed does.

 tfk is the founder and author of the5krunner, an independent endurance sports technology publication.
 With 20 years of hands-on testing of GPS watches and wearables, and competing in triathlons at an international age-group level, tfk provides in-depth expert analysis of fitness technology for serious athletes and endurance sport competitors.
 ID